Hypocisy/RPGCoreV3-Chinese-wiki/Items:-Affixes.md

-Directory: "./../itemmodule/affixes"
+Directory: "./../Items/affixes"
-Module: ItemModule
+Module: Items

 Affixes reference to random modifiers on an item.
-An item will receive some random affixes upon being generated, the empty affix slots can be filled using [[ItemModule: Materials]]
+An item will receive some random affixes upon being generated, the empty affix slots can be filled using [[Items: Materials]]

 # Configuration (./../itemmodule/config.yml)